-Inside-Out: While studies have shown that breakfast is an important meal to spark your internal thermostat, give you energy, and decrease overeating later in the day, not everyone is hungry first thing in the morning.
+Inside-Out: While many studies have shown that breakfast is an important meal to spark your internal thermostat, give you energy, and decrease overeating later in the day, not everyone is hungry first thing in the morning.

 Outside-In: Eat breakfast, lunch, dinner, and two small snacks daily.

 If you eat less or more than usual at one meal, notice how long it takes before you’re hungry again.
-For example, if you eat a larger than normal meal, notice whether you’re hungry for your usual snack.
+For example, if you eat a larger than normal lunch, notice whether and/or when you’re hungry for your usual afternoon snack.

 Outside-In: Eat every three hours.

 Inside-Out: Instead of automatically eating every three hours, check in every few hours.
-A Body-Mind-Heart Scan will allow you to notice when you’re becoming hungry and other needs, such as water, rest, or a break.
+A Body-Mind-Heart Scan will allow you to notice when you’re becoming hungry as well as when you have other needs such as for water, rest, or a break.

 Outside-In: Eat six small meals a day.

-People who eat instinctively are innately aware of their body’s hunger and satiety cues.
+People who eat instinctively naturally listen to their body.
+They are innately aware of their hunger and satiety cues.
 Since the stomach is about the size of their fist, it takes a handful of food or two to fill it comfortably without overstretching.
 If they stop eating when they’re satisfied and not uncomfortably full, they’re likely to become hungry every few hours throughout the day.